Apollo Global Management: 2020–2024

 In August 2021, Apollo announced the acquisition of the incumbent local exchange carrier operations in 20 states from Lumen Technologies for $7.5 billion, including $1.4 billion of assumed debt.
 The same month, Apollo launched a $500 million fund to invest in SPACs.

 In September 2021, investment funds managed by Apollo acquired 90% of Yahoo!.

 In January 2022, Apollo acquired Athene, a retirement services business.
 The same month, co-founder Josh Harris left the company to focus on other business ventures.

 In May 2022, Apollo acquired the US asset management business of Griffin Capital.
 In July, investment funds managed by Apollo acquired Tenneco for $7.1 billion.

 In 2022, investment funds managed by Apollo acquired Chicago-based grocer Tony's Fresh Market, California-based grocer Cardenas, and Miller Homes from Bridgepoint Group.
 In 2023, Apollo announced it would acquire American industrial company Arconic.

 In October 2023, Apollo acquired London-based restaurant group The Restaurant Group for £506 million ($623 million).

 In June 2024, Apollo announced the acquisition of a 49% equity interest in a joint venture entity related to Intel Ireland's Fab 34 for €10.1 billion ($11 billion).
-Apollo Global and Kyndryl Holdings are in talks to jointly bid for DXC Technology, considering an offer of $22 to $25 per share, which boosted DXC's stock by 11%.
-DXC, dealing with declining revenues, is also exploring selling its insurance software business but may stay independent under its new CEO Raul Fernandez.
+Apollo Global and Kyndryl Holdings were in talks to jointly bid for DXC Technology, considering an offer of $22 to $25 per share, which boosted DXC's stock by 11%.

 In November 2024, Apollo partnered with Shinhan Life, the life insurance arm of Shinhan Financial Group, and opened an office in Seoul as part of its Asia-Pacific expansion.
-In January 2025, Apollo acquired Barnes Group.